rust-lang/rustc-dev-guide/src/appendix/glossary.md

 #### sess

+The compiler session, which stores global data used throughout compilation.

+#### side tables

-The compiler session, which stores global data used throughout compilation side-tables">side tables Because the AST and HIR are immutable once created, we often carry extra information about them in the form of hashtables, indexed by the id of a particular node.
+Because the AST and HIR are immutable once created, we often carry extra information about them in the form of hashtables, indexed by the id of a particular node.

 #### sigil

 Like a keyword but composed entirely of non-alphanumeric tokens.
-For example, `&` is a sigil for references. soundness">soundness A technical term in type theory.
+For example, `&` is a sigil for references.

+#### soundness

+A technical term in type theory.
 Roughly, if a type system is sound, then a program that type-checks is type-safe.
-That is, one can never (in safe rust) force a value into a variable of the wrong type. (see "completeness").
+That is, one can never (in safe rust) force a value into a variable of the wrong type. (see [completeness](#completeness)).

 #### span